Neer-17/AutoFaceSorter/README.md

 └── Others/
 └── img4.jpg

-📌 To-Do
+## 📌 To-Do
- GUI using Tkinter or PyQt
+ 1.GUI using Tkinter or PyQt

- Add cloud support (e.g., Google Drive or Dropbox)
+ 2.Add cloud support (e.g., Google Drive or Dropbox)

- Support for multiple faces per image
+ 3.Support for multiple faces per image

 🙋‍♂️ Author
 Made with ❤️ by Neeraj Panwar